ATTORNEY AT LAW

 Yes.
 However, the trustee's role is limited.
 You will continue to operate the business unless you are removed as a “debtor in possession” by the court.

 Yes.
-A chapter 11 or 12 filing may provide you with significant powers and change the balance of power between you and your creditors.
+A Chapter 11 or 12 filing may provide you with significant powers and change the balance of power between you and your creditors.
 These powers, however, do come at a cost.
 You are a fiduciary for the creditors and are required to adhere to many rules.
 You must routinely file financial reports with the court and the trustee or the United States Trustee.
 You will have to appear for at least two hearings.
-Contested chapter 11 and 12 hearings may involve complex litigation.
+Contested Chapter 11 and 12 hearings may involve complex litigation.

 No. Chapter 11, however, is very expensive and complicated.
 A complete analysis of your financial situation must be undertaken to determine whether or not you should file.
 I do not charge for an initial consultation to explore the prospects for a successful reorganization.

 Each case is different.
 Generally, I require a cash retainer payment.
-The retainer is applied to any bills which accrue before we file.
+The retainer is applied to any bills that accrue before we file.
 After filing, the court must enter an order approving my fees before I am paid.
 After an office consultation, I will be able to provide you with the amount I will need as a retainer.
 I will be glad to send you a copy of my standard chapter 11 and 12 fee agreements for your review.
 A filing fee must be paid to the U.S. Bankruptcy Court.

 Copyright © Paul Hunter - Attorney at Law.
 All rights reserved.